Skip to content

 • Reduce false positives (e.g. big cloud providers)

-• Generate bilingual output (EN + PL)
+• Generate bilingual output (EN + PL) plus a scoring_rationale audit field

 Prompt Structure